List of Koi & Goldfish Predators and Best Defence Methods 2022

 3) Birds of Prey

 In terms of pond fish predation, these primarily include hawks and owls, both of which have even better eyesight than herons and are incredible at scooping up fish with their hooked talons.
-Hawks will tend to be more active during the day, and pose more of a threat if you live at the edge of a woodland or forest or in an open area such as savannah, as different species of hawks prefer different habitats.
+Hawks will tend to be more active during the day, and pose more of a threat if you live at the edge of a woodland or forest or in an open area such as a savanna, as different species of hawks prefer different habitats.
 Owls are similar and depending on the species also prefer either woodland or open grassland habitats, but obviously prey at night.
 Owls in particular are silent killers, their wings making next to no sound as they fly and swoop, so your fish are less likely to notice them coming and be able to hide.
 These birds tend to prefer small mammals, though, and while they have been known to prey on koi and other pond fish, fish aren’t usually a consistent staple of their diet.

 Snakes are listed as medium risk because most won’t attempt to feed on large adult koi or goldfish, and most wild, native snakes in the U.S. and U.K. aren’t overly large so they’d have a hard time eating fully grown fish.
 The grass snake is the largest snake in the U.K., still only growing to about 100 centimeters, or 3 feet, and preys primarily on small amphibians like frogs.
 However, snake species that are found near water (including the grass snake) are known to occasionally eat koi eggs as well as small, young fish, and pose the greatest risk around both spawning and hatching time.
+You can check out our guide to deterring snakes from your pond here: How to Get Rid of Water Snakes (Best Snake Repellents)

 Low Risk Pond Fish Predators (US & UK)